-Policy HC3 B - Education, Childcare and Health Facilities su IC3 It is the policy of the Council to facilitate and secure the provision of social infrastructure to support existing and new communities within the LAP area, in a manner which provides flexibility to respond to varied and changing community needs.
-Objective 5 It shall be an objective of the Council: HCO3.1 To support and facilitate improvements to existing educational, childcare and healthcare facilities within the Leixlip LAP area. НСОЗ.2 To require the provision of a minimum of 0.13 childcare spaces per dwelling on a pro- rata basis in the Key Development Areas, in accordance with the phasing requirements set out in Section 13 of the LAP. НСОЗ.З To support the provision of a purpose built childcare facility or facilities to meet the pro- rata childcare needs of housing development during the LAP period. НСОЗ.4 To support and facilitate the provision of children's play facilities in Leixlip, including playgrounds and a skatepark.
+Policy HC3 3 - Education, Childcare and Health Facilities su is the policy of the Council to facilitate and secure the provision of social infrastructure to apport existing and new communities within the LAP area, in a manner which provides exibility to respond to varied and changing community needs.
+Objective S It shall be an objective of the Council: HCO3.1 To support and facilitate improvements to existing educational, childcare and healthcare facilities within the Leixlip LAP area. НСОЗ.2 To require the provision of childcare spaces per dwelling on a pro-rata basis in the Key Development Areas, in accordance with the phasing requirements set out in Section 13 of the LAP.
+HCO3.3 To support the provision of a purpose built childcare facility or facilities to meet the pro- rata childcare needs of housing development during the LAP period. НСОЗ.4 To support and facilitate the provision of children's play facilities in Leixlip, including playgrounds and a skatepark, for children of all ages having regard to children with special needs.
+A feasibility study regarding the location of play and sport facilities for all ages, including the possibility of a basketball court, will be carried out.

-7.7 OTHER COMMUNITY, SPORTS AND RECREATION FACILITIES
+7.7 OTHER COMMUNITY, SPORTS, CULTURAL AND RECREATION FACILITIES